Observation of the Kibble-Zurek scaling law for defect formation in ion crystals

-In conclusion, we have observed the KZM in a model system with ideal preparation, control and readout capabilities.
-The observed scaling of the defect formation rate is in excellent agreement with the theoretical prediction.
-In future experiments, we might utilise the trap control voltages to modify the local charge density and explore the role of spatial inhomogeneities for defect formation.
+In conclusion, we have observed the KZM in a model system with close-to ideal preparation, control and readout capabilities.
+The observed scaling of the defect formation rate for two different experimental conditions are in excellent agreement with the theoretical prediction.
+Realistic simulations show detailed agreement to experimental data also confirming the theoretical scaling exponent.
+In future experiments, we might utilise the trap control voltages to modify the local charge density and explore the role spatial inhomogeneities play in defect formation, thus investigating the crossover between the inhomogeneous and homogeneous KZM.
+Increasing the number of ions may allow access to the inhomogeneous KZM for large system sizes \cite{del2010structural}.
 Instead of external trap potential ramps, spin dependent forces could be used to initiate structural phase transitions and quantum quenches \cite{PhysRevA.86.032104}.
-Ultimately, it might be possible to cool the system deeper into the quantum regime to explore quantum statistical mechanics where phase transitions are driven by quantum rather than thermal fluctuations \cite{damski2005simplest,zurek2005dynamics}.
+Ultimately, it might be possible to cool the system deeper into the quantum regime to explore quantum statistical mechanics where phase transitions are driven by quantum rather than thermal fluctuations \cite{damski2005simplest,zurek2005dynamics,Meyer2007,Shimshoni2011,Shimshoni2011A}.
+This would require all relevant vibrational modes of the linear ion crystal to be cooled near to the ground state, e.g. by employing electromagnetically induced transparency cooling \cite{Roos2000EIT}.
+In addition, by the use of sideband spectroscopy, defects in the zigzag crystal could be detected directly after the phase transition by their specific eigenmode, which is separated in the frequency domain from the modes of the regular crystal \cite{mielenz2012trapping}.
+During the preparation of this manuscript, we became aware of similar results presented in another paper \cite{pyka2012symmetry}.